LIAE-UFSC/RunningIn_semiSuperv/README.md

 - **Python**: 3.6 or higher
 - **Git**: Required for `delayedsw` dependency
 - **optuna-dashboard**: Optional, for real-time optimization monitoring
+- **PostgreSQL**: Optional, for advanced database storage (see PostgreSQL setup in Hyperparameter Optimization section)

 ### Basic Usage